mjbetti/personal-genome-processing-pipeline/README.md

 Detailed genetic ancestry reporting, as well as copy number variant (CNV) calling are areas of interest for adding greater functionality to this workflow.

 ## Getting started
+### Installing dependencies
+The easiest way to install all of the required tools is via a package manager such as Anaconda.
+In this particular case, Miniconda3 (py37_4.8.3, linux-64) was used to install all of the following dependencies:

+* fastqc (0.11.9)
+* bwa (0.7.17)
+* picard (2.23.9)
+* gatk (4.1.9.0)
+* java (OpenJDK) (11.0.6)
+* R (4.0.3)
+* ggplot2 (3.1.1)
+* r-gplots (from Anaconda) (3.0.1)
+* r-gsalib (from Anaconda) (2.1)
+* samtools (1.11)
+* vcftools (0.1.16)

+### Downloading reference files
+Most of the required reference files can be downloaded from teh Broad Institute's Google Cloud Bucket (https://console.cloud.google.com/storage/browser/_details/genomics-public-data/resources/broad/hg38/v0/).

+In total, one will need the following files:
+* GRCh38 (hg38) reference genome FASTA (resources-broad-hg38-v0-Homo_sapiens_assembly38.fasta)
+* Mills and 1000 Genomes gold standard indels (resources-broad-hg38-v0-Mills_and_1000G_gold_standard.indels.hg38.vcf)
+* 1000 Genomes Phase 1 high-confidence SNPs (resources-broad-hg38-v0-1000G_phase1.snps.high_confidence.hg38.vcf)
+* Omni reference panel (resources-broad-hg38-v0-1000G_omni2.5.hg38.vcf)
+* HapMap reference panel (resources-broad-hg38-v0-hapmap_3.3.hg38.vcf)

+There are variable assignments in the script for ClinVar and dbSNP reference files, as well, but these are not actually used in this workflow.